Kernel Data Recovery Blog

 Read time 4 minutes

-So, there is a need to change the limits set on message or attachment.
-You have two methods for modifying the set message size limits – using Exchange Management Console and Exchange PowerShell.
+So, there is a need to change the limits set on messages or attachments.
+You have two methods for modifying the set message size limits: Exchange Management Console and Exchange PowerShell.

 We will discuss here the methods to change max email size in Exchange 2010.